acekingke/Decartes/README.md

 ## 1 string
 All data is string!.
 It has three form of string:
 * string without quote
-follow the command, all things is string, and they are separated by space. for example:
+follow the command, all things is string, and they are separated by space.
+Note that, the string can not contain space, = ! etc. if you want use it, you should use double quote. for example:
 ```
 puts hello world